WasmEdge/WasmEdge/docs/book/en/src/extend/plugin/externref.md

   (memory $memory (export "memory") 1))
 ```

-The host function "`extern_module::func_mul`" takes `externref` as a function pointer to multiply parameters 1 and 2 and then return the result.
-The exported Wasm function "`call_mul`" calls "`func_mul`" and pass the `externref` and 2 numbers as arguments.
+The host function "`extern_module::func_mul`" takes `externref` as a function pointer to multiply parameters 1 and 2 and then returns the result.
+The exported Wasm function "`call_mul`" calls "`func_mul`" and passes the `externref` and 2 numbers as arguments.

 ### Host Functions